 July 2007

 The photo was taken at Taman Harum Cottages in Ubud Bali where the holiday cottages are amongst beautiful sculptures, wood carvings and tropical plants.
 It was my first visit to Indonesia in July 2007 and I loved the sights, smells and sounds of the places I visited and I look forward to returning to Indonesia in the future.
-(Ellie Lovell)Friday, February 29, 2008
+(Ellie Lovell)Archive for 02/01/2008 - 03/01/2008

 Good evening